 The terms for elder and pastor (as well as overseer) are used interchangeably in the New Testament (e.g. Acts 20:17, 28).
 So the elders are “pastors” and the pastor is an “elder.”
 That said, the New Testament does hint toward a distinction between elders that seems to make room for what we know as a senior pastor.
 Specifically, in 1 Timothy 5:17 Paul says, “Let the elders who rule well be considered worthy of double honor, especially those who labor in preaching and teaching.”
 The Greek word for “honor” Paul uses clearly indicates that he has financial compensation in mind, and he singles out for that compensation certain elders who particularly labor in preaching and teaching.
 So there were likely some elders who were supported full-time by the flock, and others who worked at another job.

 The biblical evidence suggests that the church has the liberty to designate one man as their primary teacher, pay him accordingly, and expect that he will accrue a greater measure of authority as a leader of leaders because of his role as the church’s primary teacher.
-Such a “senior pastor,” will serve as a “leader of leaders,” or “first among equals,” but should still be regarded fundamentally as one of the elders even though he may have a distinct role among them and the congregation.
+Such a “senior pastor,” or "lead pastor" will serve as a “leader of leaders,” or “first among equals,” but should still be regarded fundamentally as one of the elders even though he may have a distinct role among them and the congregation.

 The Bible teaches that Deacons “lead by serving” (Acts 6).
 The qualifications for Elders and Deacons are the same regarding an individual’s character, but they differ in aptitude.
 The elders are to be “able to teach” while the deacons are to be “able and proved as servants.”

 It is significant that nowhere in the New Testament do deacons have ruling authority over the church as the elders do, nor are deacons ever required to be able to teach Scripture or sound doctrine.

 •Holding to the mystery of faith with a clear conscience